ddev/ddev/docs/content/users/install/ddev-installation.md

     You have now installed DDEV on WSL2.
 If you’re using WSL2 for DDEV (recommended), remember to run all `ddev` commands inside the WSL2 distro.

-    To upgrade DDEV in WSL2 Ubuntu, use `apt upgrade ddev` as described in the [Linux installation section](#linux).
+    To upgrade DDEV in WSL2 Ubuntu, run `apt upgrade ddev` as described in the [Linux installation section](#linux).

-    !!!warning "Projects go in `/home`, not on the Windows filesystem" Make sure you put your projects in the Linux filesystem (e.g. `/home/<your_username>`), **not** in the Windows filesystem (`/mnt/c`), because you’ll get vastly superior performance on the Linux filesystem.
-You will be very unhappy if you put your project in `/mnt/c`.

-    !!!note "WSL2 hostname management"
-        DDEV attempts to manage custom hostnames via the Windows-side hosts file (usually `C:\Windows\system32\drivers\etc\hosts`) rather than the hosts file inside WSL2.
-It can only do this if DDEV (with sudo.exe) is installed and in the `$PATH` on the Windows side.
-(DDEV inside WSL2 uses `ddev.exe` on the Windows side as a proxy to update the Windows hosts file.)
-If `ddev.exe --version` gives you a reasonable result you're all set up.
-Otherwise, install DDEV on Windows using `choco install -y ddev` or by downloading and running the Windows installer.
-In general, the `ddev.exe` on the Windows side does not have to be the exact same version as the `ddev` used in WSL2.

     !!!note "Path to certificates"
         If you get the prompt `Installing to the system store is not yet supported on this Linux`, you may just need to add `/usr/sbin` to the `$PATH` so that `/usr/sbin/update-ca-certificates` can be found.

-=== "Traditional Windows"

-    ## Traditional Windows
+    ### Traditional Windows

-    DDEV works fine on the Windows side, but it’s slower than WSL2 by default.
-Enable either [Mutagen](performance/#system-requirements) or [NFS](performance/#nfs) for the best performance.
+    If you must use traditional Windows without WSL2, you’ll probably want to enable [Mutagen](performance/#system-requirements) for the best performance.

-    * If you use [Chocolatey](https://chocolatey.org/) (recommended), you can run `choco install ddev git` from an administrative shell.
-Upgrades are just `ddev poweroff && choco upgrade ddev`.
+    * We recommend using [Chocolatey](https://chocolatey.org/).
+Once installed, you can run `choco install ddev docker-desktop git` from an administrative shell.
+You can upgrade by running `ddev poweroff && choco upgrade ddev`.
-    * A Windows installer is provided in each [DDEV release](https://github.com/drud/ddev/releases) (`ddev_windows_installer.<version>.exe`).
-Run that and it will do the full installation for you.
-Open a new Git Bash or PowerShell or cmd window and start using DDEV.
+    * Each [DDEV release](https://github.com/drud/ddev/releases) includes a Windows installer (`ddev_windows_installer.<version>.exe`).
+After running that, you can open a new Git Bash, PowerShell, or cmd.exe window and start using DDEV.

-    * Most people interact with DDEV on Windows using Git Bash, part of the [Windows Git suite](https://git-scm.com/download/win).
-Although DDEV does work with cmd and PowerShell, it's more at home in Bash.
-You can install it with Chocolatey using `choco install -y git`.
+    Most people interact with DDEV on Windows using Git Bash, part of the [Windows Git suite](https://git-scm.com/download/win).
+Although DDEV does work with cmd.exe and PowerShell, it's more at home in Bash.
+You can install Git Bash with Chocolatey by running `choco install -y git`.
-    * For performance, many users enable Mutagen, `ddev config global --mutagen-enabled` (global) or `ddev config --mutagen-enabled` just for one project.

     !!!note "Windows Firefox Trusted CA"